carpentries-lab/python-aos-lesson/development/10-large-data.md

 > For instance,
 > in this lesson we've talked about the time cost associated with
 > setting up and coordinating jobs across multiple cores,
-> and the fact that it can take quite a bit of time and effort
+> and the fact that it can take a bit of time and effort
-> to make a function `dask` aware.
+> to make a function Dask-aware.
 >
 > What other options/tactics do you have when working with a large, multi-file dataset?
 > What are the pros and cons of these options?